codingvc/codingvc/_posts/2012-01-01-ways-i-can-help.markdown

 ---
 (This page is intended for current/prospective portfolio companies.)

 I often tell people, "let me know if I can help with anything," but what does that really mean?
-In general, I think <a href="{{site.url}}extracting-more-value-from-investors" target="_blank">founders should ask investors for anything they can think of</a>.
+In general, I think <a href="{{site.url}}/extracting-more-value-from-investors" target="_blank">founders should ask investors for anything they can think of</a>.
 That said, here's my attempt at an exhaustive list of things I'm good at and things I'm not so good at.

 **Overall philosophy...**